GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/quickstart.md

 ```
 > **Note:** This step can take upto **60 seconds** to complete

-#### 4.6) Initialize the Google Cloud Project as required for the Anthos on Bare Metal installation
+#### 4.6) Initialize the Google Cloud Project as required for the Anthos on bare metal installation
 ```sh
 # this script will do the following:
 #   - enable GCP services